Alex Van Tol

 I have a science degree in psychology and an education degree, both from the University of Calgary.
 In my early career I taught almost every subject in elementary and middle schools, and then, when my first child was born, I hit the gas on pursuing my plan of writing full-time.
 I work in instructional design, write books and speeches, project-manage other people’s books, write for magazines, and lead workshops in mental health.
 I’ve had the awesome good fortune to meet a lot of Victoria’s leaders in business and in the social impact sector, and have received an informal education of sorts from those conversations.
 I’m able to bring some of those insights to Roy Group, as well as my skills in content creation.

 Writing has absolutely been a gift for me, however I believe it goes deeper than that.
 Journalism has trained me into my greatest ability, which is to engage people in deep, open and trusting conversations.
-I’m pretty unfiltered in conversation, and that vulnerability breaks down barriers.
-My conversations tend to wander into interesting, personal territory, and I’ve had people share their relief with me that they never feel judged.
+I also tend to notice patterns or weak signals in social media and content that point toward where humans are shifting their attention.

 The things I believe in are constantly evolving according to my focus and my learning.
 I absolutely believe people have much, much more power over their lives and choices than they think.
 I could talk endlessly about focus and intentionality and freedom and the significance of the words we choose, and how all of these work together to shape our realities.
 As far as how this informs my career, I talk this stuff through with anyone who is also in a place of exploration.
 So many of my interviews veer into self-growth territory once the necessary questions have been covered off.
 I am constantly inspired by what people show me.
 Everyone has an incredible beam of light somewhere.
 Sometimes it’s dim, or hidden under a bunch of emotional rubble, but the light is always there.